motigra/piconf/readme.md

 1. Add the script `"postinstall": "piconfig"` to your `package.json`'s `scripts` array
 1. Install this project as a DevDependency: `npm install --save-dev motigra/piconf#wip`

-Now when `npm install` is done and on any subsequent run, the user will be prompted with questions based on your configuration, the files will be updated and a report will be presented via the console.
+Now when `npm install` is done on any subsequent run, the user will be prompted with questions based on your configuration, the files will be updated and a report will be presented via the console.

 *Note:* The utility can also be invoked directly, without `npm install`, using `npm run postinstall`.